kylemcco/concert-tracker/README.md

 4. Exit
 &gt; 2
 1. List chronologically
-2. List alphabetically
+2. List alphabetically by artist
 &gt; 2
 1. Animal Collective
 2. My Morning Jacket
 3. St. Vincent
 4. Wilco
 &gt; 4
-You saw Wilco play The Ryman in Nashville, TN on 10/02/2011.
+You saw Wilco play The Ryman in Nashville, TN on 2011-10-02.
 You gave this show a 10/10.
 1. Edit artist
-3. Edit venue
+2. Edit venue
-4. Edit city/state
-5. Edit rating
+3. Edit rating
-6. Delete concert
+4. Delete concert
-7. Exit
+5. Exit
-&gt; 5
+&gt; 3
 Rate your experience on a scale of one to ten (1-10)
 &gt; 7
 Concert saved.